 (Both of these courses should be completed by the end of the sophomore year.)

 NSCI 201/BIOL 212/PSYC 212 Neuroscience

 Students can check with the Neuroscience Program Chair to see if other courses not listed here might count as electives.

 Three elective courses are required.
-At least one elective must be from Group A and at least one elective must be from Group B. The third elective may come from either Group A or Group B or the student may wish to petition the advisory committee to substitute a related course.
+At least one elective must be from Group A and at least one elective must be from Group B. The third elective may come from Group A, B or C, or the student may wish to petition the advisory committee to substitute a related course.

 PSYC/NSCI 315 Hormones and Behavior

 PSYC/NSCI 318/INTR 223 Image, Imaging and Imagining: The Brain and Visual Arts

 PSYC/NSCI 319 Neuroethics